Information for Publishers

 During the nominations stage voters are keen to know what works are eligible.
 A post on your company blog listing all of your publications for the year would be helpful.
 Listing the name of the editor and the cover artist as well as the author would be very helpful.
 Your authors may like to make posts on their own blogs listing their eligible works.

 Once the nominees have been announced voters will be keen to get hold of the nominated works.
-It has been a tradition for many years that nominated short fiction is posted free on line.
-More recently we have circulated a Voter Package containing digital copies, or samples from, of as many nominated works as we can negotiate rights to.
-While this is not a requirement for nominees it does probably influence the voters.
+It has been a tradition for many years that nominated short fiction is posted free online.
+More recently, some Worldcons have assembled a Hugo Voter Package containing electronic copies or samples from nominated works provided by the nominees and their publishers.

 Tell Me More About This Voter Package

-Each year’s Hugo Awards are administered by that year’s Worldcon.
+Each year’s Hugo Awards are administered by the current year’s Worldcon.
 If a work of yours is nominated, they will be in touch with you to ask about inclusion in the Voter Package.

 Are There Sponsorship or Advertising Opportunities?